FlavScents AInsights Entry for Ethyl Cinnamate (CAS: 103-36-6)

 3. Natural Occurrence & Formation

-Ethyl cinnamate occurs naturally in various plants, including cinnamon and balsam of Peru.
-It can also be formed through the esterification of cinnamic acid with ethanol, a process that can occur naturally in some plant species.
-Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks.
+Ethyl cinnamate naturally occurs in various plants, including cinnamon and certain fruits.
+It can be formed through the esterification of cinnamic acid with ethanol, a reaction that can occur naturally in some plant species.
+This compound is often used to impart a "natural flavor" designation in products due to its presence in nature and its derivation from naturally occurring precursors.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs